 Men’s Health care is provided to OCC students, including sexually transmitted infection testing, birth control and safe sex practices (condoms), physical exams, testicular cancer screenings (testicular exam), prostate cancer screening, and gay health issues.

-The Student Health Center offers some simple "point-of-care" lab tests, including urinalysis, pregnancy testing, and rapid Strep A. These tests are performed in the health center and the student is charged a very small fee to cover the Health Center's cost.
+The Student Health Center offers some simple "point-of-care" lab tests, including urinalysis, pregnancy testing, and rapid Strep A. These tests are performed in the Health Center and the student is charged a very small fee to cover the Health Center's cost.
 The student pays only the cost of the lab test with no "mark-up."
 This represents a significant discount to our students.
-All students receiving laboratory services from LabCorp must pay the Student Health Center before going in for the lab test.
+All students receiving laboratory services from WestPac must pay the Student Health Center before going in for the lab test.
 The Health Center will not bill students or their insurance.

 The Coast Community College District maintains a general liability insurance policy that covers medical care for accidents and injuries that occur on district property.
 Examples could include student athletes who sustain injuries as a result of team practice or play, or a chemistry student who burns his/her hand on a Bunsen burner.
 Allied Health students who are injured at a clinical site are usually covered by worker's compensation through the clinical site, and should check with their clinical instructor for further instructions.